btshft/ProjectPack/README.md

 # Project Pack ![PackProject NuGet](https://img.shields.io/nuget/vpre/btshft.pack-project)

+> **⚠️ Preview**
+>
+> The program is in preview stage and may not work as expected.
+In case of errors, feel free to create an issue.

 Project packer is a simple dotnet tool that allows you to package projects with 'project-to-project' dependencies.
 Tool execution result is the original project packed in NuGet and all the project dependency graph packaged separate NuGets with the same version as the original project.
 Basically, the tool is just a wrapper over `dotnet msbuild` and `dotnet pack`.